 I’m Austin Starr, and I’m hunting for a brutal killer.
 Wish me luck.

 Austin Starr appears in the mystery Desolation Row by Kay Kendall which is published by Stairway Press of Seattle.

-GIVEAWAY: Leave a comment by 6 p.m. eastern on August 21 for the chance to win a copy of EXPEDITION INDIGO.
-The giveaway is open to U.S. residents only, unless specified.
+GIVEAWAY: Leave a comment by 6 p.m. eastern on September 1 for the chance to win a copy of DESOLATION ROW.
+Two lucky winners will win either an e book or a trade paperback.
+The giveaway is open to U.S. and Canadian residents only.